8.2 |

 distinguished from the duty with which they correlate (and when

-it is assumed that there always would be such a corresponding
+it is assumed that there always must be such a corresponding

 duty), it is the right and the corresponding duty of one and the